 The storyline can last a good 12+ hours, making it comparatively longer than any of the other games in this list.
 Because of this, it is recommended that you remember to take breaks at regular intervals to avoid any VR sickness.
 This shouldn’t be a problem with this game, though.
 This game becomes like physical exercise at times, and it almost enforces the player to take involuntary breaks, if only just to break from the exhaustion of consistently tensing up and writhing through the seemingly endless hauntings.

 This survival horror game is one that others should aspire to be like, and one which you MUST try if you are a horror game aficionado.
-To find out more about this game, check out the links and video below.
+You can see why this is one of the best VR horror games in the video below.

 Get in touch